Find Affordable College Courses

 Villanova, PA

-Villanova University did quite well in this year’s ranking of the best schools for civil engineering students.
-It came in at #6 on the list.
-Located in the suburb of Villanova, Villanova is a private not-for-profit school with a large student population.
+Villanova University ranked #6 on this year’s Best Civil Engineering Schools in the Middle Atlantic Region list.
+Located in the suburb of Villanova, Villanova is a private not-for-profit college with a fairly large student population.

 While working on their degree, civil eng majors at Villanova accumulate an average of around $27,000 in student debt.